Yanze/CodePath-Flicks/README.md

 ## Notes

-I need to learn more abour Auto Layout.
+I need to learn more about Auto Layout.

 ## License